Academic advising at Rochester is a student-centered activity that:

 Visit the student overview page to learn more about academic advising.

 Academic advising in the College is available to all undergraduate students who seek it.
-Beginning with the 2020-21 academic year, each new first-year and transfer student will be assigned to a College advisor who will remain with them from their first semester of college until graduation.
+Each new first-year and transfer student is assigned to a College advisor who will remain with them from their first semester of college until graduation.

 Students are assigned a faculty advisor from the major department when they are admitted into a major, usually during sophomore year or at the beginning of junior year.
 For each subsequent major and/or minor declaration, a faculty or program advisor from the academic department will be assigned.

-Students majoring in engineering stay with their assigned faculty advisor and undergraduate coordinator throughout the four years.
+Students majoring in engineering stay with their assigned faculty advisor, College advisor and undergraduate coordinator throughout the four years.